amiecorso/ERCs/ERCS/erc-N.md

 - (optional) `interfaceId` is the 4-byte interface or method selector for the `data` field.
 - (optional) `data` is the arbitrary context data payload.

+@review I wonder if we should be more opinionated or clear here that yes, an SAR might be in any of the below states (unsigned, one sig, two sigs) but that anything less than two sigs is not a mutually confirmed relationship?
+I know there might be some use cases where one sig is a sufficient signal, but something feels confusing about this to me.
 ### Signed Association Record
 When public declaration of validity is desired, one or both of the accounts MAY sign over the Associated Account Record.
 The EIP-712 hash (see Support for EIP-712 below) of the `AssociatedAccountRecord` can be signed by the initiating and approving accounts.
 The resulting signatures are included in a `SignedAssociationRecord`: